guzmanwolfrank/Data/ManhattanRE/readme.md

-# Manhattan Rolling Real Estate Sales

-readme.md file goes here
-PTS Sales Data as of 11/8/2023

-manhrollsalesnov22oct23

-Manhattan Rolling Sales Data from November 2022 to October 2023
+# Manhattan Rolling Sales Data from November 2022 to October 2023

 https://www.nyc.gov/site/finance/taxes/property-rolling-sales-data.page

 https://www.nyc.gov/assets/finance/jump/hlpbldgcode.html

+ Sales Data as of 11/8/2023

-Rolling Sales Data
+# Analyzing Manhattan Rolling Sales Data from November 2022 to October 2023 using Python and Seaborn

+## Project Overview:

+This project aims to analyze and visualize Manhattan Rolling Sales Data from November 2022 to October 2023 using Python and Seaborn.
+The data will be extracted from the NYC Open Data website and preprocessed to ensure its cleanliness and consistency.
+Subsequently, exploratory data analysis techniques will be employed to uncover patterns and trends within the data.
+Finally, insightful visualizations will be created using Seaborn to effectively communicate the findings to a wider audience.

+## Data Description:

-The Department of Finance’s Rolling Sales files lists properties that sold in the last twelve-month period in New York City for tax class 1, 2, and 4.
-These files include:
+The Manhattan Rolling Sales Data comprises information on properties that have sold in the last twelve-month period in Manhattan, categorized under tax classes 1, 2, and 4.
+Key attributes within the dataset include the property's neighborhood, building type, square footage, and other relevant details.

-the neighborhood;
-building type;
-square footage;
-other data.
+## Tools and Technologies:

+Python: A versatile programming language widely used for data analysis and manipulation.

+Seaborn: A Python library for data visualization that provides a high-level interface for creating aesthetically pleasing and informative plots.

+## Project Objectives:

+Gain insights into the distribution of property sales across different neighborhoods in Manhattan.

+Identify trends in property sales based on building type and square footage.

+Analyze the relationship between property sales and other relevant factors, such as neighborhood characteristics and economic indicators.

+Create compelling visualizations to effectively communicate the findings to a non-technical audience.

+## Project Deliverables:

+A comprehensive data analysis report documenting the findings and insights extracted from the data.

+A collection of interactive visualizations using Seaborn to illustrate the key trends and patterns observed within the data.

+A presentation summarizing the project's methodology, findings, and implications for understanding property sales in Manhattan.

 ## Project Description